succinctlabs/sp1-helios/README.md

   --private-key "$DESTINATION_PRIVATE_KEY"
 ```

+### 2. Execution-header mode

+This mode commits everything from the default mode, plus the finalized execution
-Receipt/log consumers also need the finalized execution block hash and receipts
+block hash and finalized execution receipts root.
+Use this when a consumer needs
-root.
-Use `--commit-execution-header` for that path:
+receipt or log inclusion.

+**NOTE:** This adds about 45k gas per successful operator update, mostly from two extra storage writes.

 ```sh
 cargo run -p sp1-helios-script --bin operator -- \